 Transfer Credit: A student who transfers into the District high school with higher-level course credits shall receive similar credits counted toward the grade point average according to the list of higher-level courses offered in the District and the grade point scale used for credit earned in the District.

 Students transferring into the District shall receive the numerical grade that was earned in courses at another school.
-Students transferring into the District will be required to take semester exams.

 Transfer letter grades shall be recorded as follows:

 Conversion Scale, High School Transfer and College Credit